WICG/html-in-canvas/README.md

 * **Composing HTML Elements with Shaders.** A limited set of CSS shaders, such as filter effects, are already available, but there is a desire to use general WebGL shaders with HTML.
 * **HTML Rendering in a 3D Context.** This enables structured, styled, fully accessible text content in 3D.

-In summary, users should be able to read multi-line text in canvas that provides correct i18n, a11y and all other layout and styling capabilities expected from web content.
+In summary, users should be able to read multi-line text in canvas that provides correct i18n, accessibility and all the layout and styling capabilities expected from web content.

 ### Demo